provocon/coremedia-build-docker/README.md

 # CoreMedia Build Container

-This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattform 17nm, 18nm, and 19nm as used in CoreMedia CMS-9 and CoreMedia Live Context 3 workspaces.
+This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattform 17nm, 18nm, and 19nm as used in CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.

 Find mirrors of this git repository at [gitlab][gitlab] and [github][github].